 Golf Award Gala

 The Annual Golf Award Gala in the Middle East attracted around 200 people from all over the world to golfing destinations.
-Scotland was also named “Best Golf Destination in Europe”.
-This is the first time such an award has been given.
+The World Golf Awards named Scotland the “Best Golf Destination in Europe.”
+This marks the first time they have given such an award.

 Scotland won over other golfing destinations, including France, Italy, Ireland and Greece.
-Many of its most famous courses were nominated to be “Scotland’s Best Golf Course 2022”.
+The organizers nominated many of Scotland’s most famous courses for “Scotland’s Best Golf Course 2022.”

 It is part of the World Travel Awards and celebrates excellence in golf tourism.
 The winners are selected by media, tour operators, and golf enthusiasts from around the globe.